This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-Jamaican style coco bread is such a treat!
-It’s rich, buttery and tender so it tastes delicious all on its own!
-But the great thing about this bread is that it complements so many of my favourite Caribbean foods.
-It’s soft enough to melt in your mouth but firm enough to make a sandwich.
+Jamaican-style coco bread is such a treat!
+It’s rich, buttery, and tender, making it delicious on its own.
+But I especially love how this pillowy bread complements so many of my favorite Caribbean foods.

 jamaican beef patty sandwiched between coco bread.